chastell/practicing-ruby/persisting-relations.md

 _An example set of relations (arrows) between ‘typical’ objects in a system._

-Modelling relations in document databases is quite different.
-Some of the relations (like the above-mentioned post/comments example) are best modelled using embedded documents; while very useful in certain scenarios (retrieving a post with all of its comments), this approach might cause problems when new features require cross-cutting through all of such embedded documents – retrieving all of the comments by a given person, or getting the list of the most recent comments, means scanning through the whole `posts` collection.
+Modeling relations in document databases is quite different.
+Some of the relations (like the above-mentioned post/comments example) are best modelled using embedded documents.
+While very useful in certain scenarios (e.g. retrieving a post with all of its comments), this approach might cause problems when new features require cross-cutting through all of such embedded documents.
+For example, retrieving all of the comments by a given person or getting the list of the most recent comments means scanning through the whole `posts` collection.

 While some document databases employ implicit, foreign-key-like references (e.g. MongoDB’s DBRefs, which are two-key documents of the form `{ $ref: